farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 ## Combining with other Rules

-### Attachment Extra - Damaging Supporting Details Directly
+### Attachment Extra

 For some supporting details it may make sense to take damage directly to a supporting detail rather than mark a consequence on the party’s danger clock.
 In this case you might drop the danger clock completely and do damage directly to the details on the `party sheet`.

-### World Forces - Prebuilt Adversaries and Allies
+### World Forces

-An obvious way for Powered by Charge games to make the `party sheet` easier to fill out is to define some world forces and allow players to pick some as allies or adversaries.
+An straightforward way for Powered by Charge games to make the `party sheet` easier to fill out is to define some world forces and allow players to pick some as allies or adversaries.

-### World Extra - Randomize Supporting Details
+### World Extra

 The World extra offers options to help the GM plan the next mission.
 One of the three cards drawn could refer to a specific `supporting detail` to tie the adventure into the existing fiction found in the `party sheet`.